Director, Office of the Vice-President (Administration) and University Registrar

 Where an interruption in studies is being considered the student should seek advice about the impact on their studies taking account of the time limits remaining to complete the course and unit availability.

-a) Referral to the Vice-President (Administration) and Registrar
+a) Referral to the Vice-President (Administration) and University Registrar

 b) Fitness to study notice